 Finding a hotel or resort in Aruba is easy: nearly all are located on the island's northwest coast along a roughly 10-mile stretch of beachfront between the capital city of Oranjestad and Palm Beach, the most densely developed tourist area on the island.
-Aruba's major resort districts, it can be a romantic destination, and there are many diverse places you can stay when visiting.
+Although Aruba has major resort districts, it can be a romantic destination, and there are many diverse places you can stay when visiting.

-- Palm Beach high-rise hotel district: As you might guess, Palm Beach is home to most of Aruba's largest resorts, including multi-story properties with hundreds of rooms each operated under familiar names like Marriott, Hyatt Regency, Hilton, Riu (all-inclusive), and Holiday Inn.
-If you're looking for a resort where you can find multiple restaurants, shopping and activities within easy walking distance, this is your best choice.
+As you might guess, Palm Beach is home to most of Aruba's largest resorts, including multi-story properties with hundreds of rooms each operated under familiar names like Marriott, Hyatt Regency, Hilton, Riu (all-inclusive), and Holiday Inn.
+If you're looking for a resort where you can find multiple restaurants, shopping, and activities within easy walking distance, this is your best choice.
 Most of the big hotels have casinos, and many of their restaurants represent the best of the island's dining choices.

 Water-sports vendors line Palm Beach, so you're never too far from a snorkeling, diving, windsurfing, or other adventures on the calm waters of the Caribbean Sea.
 Across the street from the high-rise resorts is the Paseo Herencia shopping center, which has a number of small specialty shops, restaurants, nightclubs, and an excellent multiplex cinema.